rahulmoorthy/Image_Segmentation_UNet/README.md

  Deep learning approach to segment images(foreground and background) using U-Net architecture.

- The trained model was used to segment(foreground and background) cell images.
+ The trained model was used to segment cell images into foreground and background.

+## Results :

+### From left to right (Original   Ground Truth   Segmented Image):

 <p align="center">
   <img src="/images/seg1.JPG">
 </p>

-### Original   Ground Truth   Segmented Image

 <p align="center">
   <img src="/images/seg2.JPG">